Menina

 The person 1000 -in total- that attended our gatherings was Mr. Jordi Porta, President of Omnium Cultural.

 And from the audience -not including Guest of Honour- the guest number 1000 was Mrs. Mª Àngels Vallvé, President of the Group GVC Gaesco.
+And our guest number 1500 was Mr. Josep Lluís Bonet, President of Freixenet and of the Fira de Barcelona and the guest 2000, Mr. Jorge Gallardo, Almirall President.

 The making of the pa amb tomàquet